 As long as you’re using it properly, in most situations, the card will be accepted and processed without worry.
 But there's no better way to fight off "unpleasant surprises" than by keeping good records.
 You should always keep paperwork for charges, not just in the event of a denied charge.
 Depending on where you use the card, you may need to submit a receipt or documentation even if it was approved.
 Why?
 Because if your benefits administrator denies an FSA card charge, having this paperwork handy to verify eligibility will save you time and hassle down the line.

 Pro Tip: Use electronic receipts whenever possible.
 Just create a file in your inbox and simply move your receipts there throughout the year.
 It's a painless way to ensure you're following the rules.

 You can still file manually

 By now, you've probably figured out that an FSA card makes life simpler, but like we mentioned above, you don't have to use it.
 If there's ever a time when you forget it at home or are working with a medical provider that doesn't accept it, then don't worry.
-You can still file for reimbursement the old-fashioned way and submit receipts to your FSA administrator.
+You can still file for reimbursement the old-fashioned way and submit receipts and/or your explanation of benefits to your FSA administrator.